 Performance by Color

 Two cards side by side.
-A 3+ accuracy-point gap between your White and Black games usually points to a preparation hole on the weaker side.
+A clear accuracy gap between your White and Black games usually points to a preparation hole on the weaker side.

 Game Phases